 When people here the term Executive Functioning (EFD), it can trigger several different responses.
 The light bulb can go off in some people’s heads while other are skeptical about its diagnosis.
-I hear things like kids just need to work harder or this is just another made-up disease.
+I hear things like you just need to work harder or this is just another made-up disorder/disease.
 Well I wouldn’t quite categorize this as a disease, but it definitely has an impact personally, professionally, and educationally.

 So what is EFD?
 It can specifically be diagnosed as one’s ability to plan, initiate, sequence, monitor and inhibit goal directed behavior.
 In other words, on a specific task, can an individual lay out a plan of action, execute the plan and finish what was started.
-With EFD, my professional experience has led me to believe that the initiation aspect of it gives the most problems.